 YIREH (Yir-eh') simply means will provide.
 It is taken from the phrase Yahweh Yireh in Genesis 22:14 where Abraham's faith was tested.
 Designer and creator of YIREH, Emily Valdez, has used this as her mantra for the past four years as she traveled around the world.

 The following year designer Emily met a seamstress family in Indonesia who needed extra money to support their family.
-Emily drew out some designs and hired different members of the family to help source fabrics, manage pickups, and sew the designs.
+Emily knew she wanted to help them get back on their feet so she drew out her first design (The Pantai Short) and hired different members of the family to help source fabrics, manage pickups, and sew the designs.
 They received the income they needed and now Emily had to figure out how to sell her designs again.
 She started out on Etsy and everything sold out almost immediately.
-She then realized she was onto something.
-This led to the foundation of what YIREH is today, an outlet to use creativity to inspire, encourage, and empower, individuals, as well as the wearer of the products created, while also providing fashionable clothing that tells a story.
-We hope to create full circle movements in communities worldwide.
+This led to the foundation of what YIREH is today, an outlet to use creativity to inspire, encourage, and empower, while also providing fashionable clothing that tells a story.